ZechCodes/Nubby/README.md

 ## Usage

 Nubby is designed to have the smallest possible API surface area.
-You just need to create a model type that implements the `ConfigModel` interface and declare the file name it should look for.
+You just need to create a model type that implements the `SectionModel` interface and declare the file name it should look for.
 Then you can inject that model wherever you need it using Bevy.

-The `ConfigModel` type provides some helper functionality for setting the file name as a class keyword argument.
+The `SectionModel` type provides some helper functionality for setting the file name as a class keyword argument.
 Alternatively you can set the `__config_filename__` attribute on the class directly.

 The file name shouldn't include the file extension.
 Nubby's file handlers look for supported file extensions in the